-PhD student Abigail Lowe is using DNA metabarcoding techniques to study the pollen carried by bumblebees, honey bees, solitary bees and hoverflies.
+PhD student Abigail Lowe used DNA metabarcoding techniques to study the pollen carried by bumblebees, honey bees, solitary bees and hoverflies.
 A DNA barcode is a short region of DNA used to identify species.
 Scientists all around the world are working together to DNA barcode all living things, allowing organisms to be identified where morphological identification is not possible.
-The Garden has contributed to this global effort by creating the Barcode UK database, led by Dr Natasha de Vere, which made Wales the first nation in the world to have a reference library of DNA barcodes for all its native flowering plants.
+The Garden has contributed to this global effort by creating the Barcode UK database.

-For Abigail’s research, insects are collected monthly across the National Botanic Garden and Waun Las National Nature Reserve and the pollen is removed for subsequent analysis.
+Insects were collected monthly across the National Botanic Garden and Waun Las National Nature Reserve and the pollen was removed.
 The DNA within the pollen is then extracted and the DNA barcode marker is amplified at our labs.
 This amplified DNA is sequenced and compared with the Barcode UK database to identify its origin.

 This project aimed to discover which plants pollinators use, as well as specific questions such as whether native or non-native plants are preferred, and is there any resource partitioning between species or within species?
 The answers to these questions can help us inform gardeners and landowners on how to manage land in order to increase pollinator populations and prevent further decline.